Complaints: A Colleague

 If addiction and/or substance abuse is involved

 If you feel that an employer, employee or colleague is abusing alcohol or drugs, again, your first course of action should be to discuss the matter with them.
-Alternatively, or if you are still concerned, you can contact Vetlife Health Support in complete confidence.
-Vetlife Health Support helps people in the veterinary community to combat problems including alcohol and drug abuse and its’ support can often help people to avoid disciplinary action.
+Alternatively, or if you are still concerned, you can contact Vetlife Helpline in complete confidence on 0303 040 2551 or register to send anonymous emails to the service.
+Vetlife Helpline can help support you, as well as people in the veterinary community to combat problems including alcohol and drug abuse, and its support can often help people to avoid disciplinary action.

-- BVNA Legal Helpline All BVNA members have access to a free legal helpline, manned by legal professionals who will answer questions in relation to any subject, not just professional issues.
-If you are a BVNA member and you need to ring the legal helpline, telephone the BVNA office on 01279 408644 or email [email protected], and they will put you in touch with the right person.
-You will need to have your BVNA membership number ready when using the legal helpline.
+All BVNA members have access to a free legal Helpline, manned by legal professionals who will answer questions in relation to any subject, not just professional issues.
+If you are a BVNA member and you need to ring the legal Helpline, telephone the BVNA office on 01279 408644 or email [email protected], and they will put you in touch with the right person.
+You will need to have your BVNA membership number ready when using the legal Helpline.